-The Garda Schools Programme forms part of the remit of the Garda Community Engagement Bureau.
-At the time of writing (September 2024), AGS is working with the Department of Education, Department of Health, and other stakeholders to develop age-appropriate material that is in line with the SPHE syllabus.
-Substance use will be addressed as part of a much broader programme focusing on educating young people about the role of AGS and promoting responsible behaviour.
+The Garda Schools Programme forms part of the remit of the Garda National Community Engagement Bureau.
+In 2021, the Garda Schools Programme was revised, new staff were recruited, and schools' programme material was updated.
+The new programme has been extended to all school ages to cover preschool (early years), primary and post-primary education.
+AGS works with the Department of Education in developing age-appropriate material that is in line with the SPHE syllabus.
+Substance use is addressed as part of a much broader programme focusing on educating young people about the role of AGS and promoting responsible behaviour.
 The objectives of the Garda Schools Programme are to: